 "Like the rest of your curly hair," Scarlett says, "the key to taking care of your bangs is a good air-dry.
 Moroccanoil Treatment Light ($34) is also great for curls because it's light and doesn't weigh down your hair but continues to give you volume."

-Similarly, Marjan suggests spritzing a shine serum and scrunching it into your hair, or Richman offers a lightweight primer with thermal protection if your hair is prone to damage.
-He recommends using Paul Mitchell Neuro Prime ($18) and twisting the curls with your finger before using a diffuser.
+Similarly, Marjan suggests spritzing a shine serum and scrunching it into your hair, while Richman offers a lightweight primer with thermal protection if your hair is prone to damage.
+He recommends using Paul Mitchell Neuro Prime ($25) and twisting the curls with your finger before using a diffuser.

 4. You may need to reset your curls more often